lrios215/python_API_HW/README.md

 This analysis works with weather data to plan future vacations using jupyter-gmaps and the Google Places API.

+### Humidity Heatmap

 * Heat map created that displays the humidity for every city from the part I Weatherpy.

 ![Figure 1: Heatmap: City Humidity](vacationpy/output_vacation/heatmap_hum.png)

+### Cities with ideal weather conditions:

-* Narrow down the DataFrame to find your ideal weather conditions:
+  * Ideal weather conditions:
     * A max temperature lower than 85 degrees but higher than 70.
     * Cloudiness is lower or equal to 20%
     * Humidity is lower or equal to 30%
     * Wind speed less than 10 mph.

 ![Table 1: Cities with Ideal Weather](vacationpy/output_vacation/ideal_weather.png)